shashi2779/Backend/backend/README.md

 ![CHEESE!](image/users-5.jpg)

-- if verify that if your current user ia already logged In or not.
+- if verify that if your current user is already logged In or not.

 - cookie k ander hi bhejna hai JWT ko